 What if someone else will continue watching TV at the address?

-However, you should still notify TV Licensing to update the name on the account.
+You should still notify TV Licensing to update the name on the account.
 Call 0300 790 6143 and ask to transfer the licence into another person’s name.
-This ensures correspondence goes to the right person and avoids any confusion about whether the address is covered.
+This ensures correspondence goes to the right person and avoids the account lapsing without renewal notices reaching anyone.

 The transfer process is straightforward: no new payment is required, and the expiry date does not change.
 The licence continues until its original renewal date, at which point the new named holder will receive a renewal notice.